Mother Tucker (Family Guy): Plot

 Peter's mother, Thelma, visits the Griffin family home, and alerts her son, Peter that she has finally left his father, Francis.
 In an attempt to find her a new husband, Peter's wife, Lois, takes her to a meeting for "single people," where she meets local news anchor Tom Tucker.
 Thelma and Tom begin dating, which upsets Peter, causing him to attempt to sabotage the new relationship.
 He is eventually persuaded by Tom that he should let his mother be happy, and the two begin bonding.
 Eventually, his mother suddenly ends the relationship, however, causing Peter to believe it is his fault.
 The next day, Peter learns that it is important for fathers and sons to spend time together, and tells Tom that he should spend more time with his own son, Jake, instead.

 Meanwhile, after interrupting a broadcast of local radio station WQHG's program "Weenie and the Butt", Brian gets his own radio talk show, when one of the station's producers compliments his speaking voice.
-Attempting to have an intelligent dialogue with his listeners, and distancing himself from "Weenie and the Butt"'s constant overuse of sound effects, Brian is immediately heckled by Stewie's prank phone calls in an attempt to get him into trouble or worse fired.
+Attempting to have an intelligent dialogue with his listeners, and distancing himself from the constant overuse of sound effects by "Weenie and the Butt", Brian is immediately heckled by Stewie's prank phone calls in an attempt to get him into trouble or fired.
 After first planning to cancel Brian's show following the incident with the comments made from the prank calls, the station's producer later announces that he actually loved the prank calls and decides to let Brian keep his show but he has to hire Stewie as co-host.
 Brian insists that Stewie keeps his mouth shut when he is broadcasting but unfortunately for him Stewie then steals Brian's show and turns his sophisticated talk show into a lewd, raucous, shock jock-style comedy show called "Dingo and the Baby", much to Brian's chagrin, who is reluctant to accept the new format.
 Upon discovering that people love the new show, however, Brian decides to play along with Stewie's idea.
 However, when author Gore Vidal, whom Brian had contacted for an interview on his original show, walks into one of his "Dingo and the Baby" broadcasts and leaves in disgust, Brian quits his job in shame.
 The show is soon replaced by one featuring Cleveland and Quagmire, entitled "Dark Chocolate and the Rod".